Signs of the Last Days: Arrogance

 “When the Son of Man returns, it will be like it was in Noah’s day.
 38 In those days before the flood, the people were enjoying banquets and parties and weddings right up to the time Noah entered his boat.
 39 People didn’t realize what was going to happen until the flood came and swept them all away.
 That is the way it will be when the Son of Man comes.
 40 “Two men will be working together in the field; one will be taken, the other left.
 41 Two women will be grinding flour at the mill; one will be taken, the other left.
 42 “So you, too, must keep watch!
 For you don’t know what day your Lord is coming.
 43 Understand this: If a homeowner knew exactly when a burglar was coming, he would keep watch and not permit his house to be broken into.
 44 You also must be ready all the time, for the Son of Man will come when least expected.
 Matthew 24:37-44 (NLT)

-Once again Jesus words work against having an expectation of the rapture of the church.
-Instead, those who will be taken or swept away are the wicked, just as during the flood of Noah’s day.
-Noah’s family was left behind to inherit the earth, not the wicked.
+Once again Jesus words do not lead us to have an expectation of the rapture of the church out of tribulation.
+Instead, those who will be taken or swept away first are the wicked, just as during the flood of Noah’s day.
+Noah’s family was left behind to inherit the earth, after the wicked were removed.

 Where did the doctrine of the rapture come from then?
 John Nelson Darby was probably the first person to fully articulate this relatively modern doctrine sometime between 1832 and 1845.
 (John Darby: Pretribulation Rapture Theory) It can be argued that such a theory could only find traction in a land and time that was free from intense persecution.
-I doubt if it could have been developed during the persecutions that attended the early church or the one going on in Communist China right now.
-Many areas of the world have already experienced or are currently experiencing great tribulation.
+I doubt if it could have been developed during the persecutions that attended the early church or the one going on in various parts of the world right now.
+Many areas have already experienced or are currently experiencing great tribulation.

 By the way, the Greek word translated tribulation is thlipsis, which essentially means “pressure.”
 Pressure explodes weak containers and refines coal into diamonds.
 How we will be affected by pressure will depend on what is inside us.